Last Updated on by Michael Brockbank

 How Well Does the Grammarly Chrome Extension Work?

-I’ve been using the Grammarly Chrome extension for the past six months.
-And since then, I’ve written more than 200,000 words.
+I’ve been using the Grammarly Chrome extension for quite a while, now.
+And since installing the tool, I’ve written more than a million words spread across blogs, books, and client articles.
 And that’s not including the number of words I edit daily from other writers.

 Since installing the app, it’s made a vast improvement for both myself and my writing team.
 In fact, I spend far less time editing one particular writer’s work as he also uses it on his computer.

 I’ve actually only used the Grammarly website a handful of times.
-Most of what I do is centered around WordPress.
-And the extension works great in that environment.
+Most of what I do is centered around WordPress or online writing apps.
+And the extension works great in most of those environments.

 What Can You Expect from the Tool?